Growing Berry Blossom

 Berry Blossom hemp flowers are of boutique-quality and provide a balanced mix of the Cherry Kandahar S1 and Chardonnay hemp strains.
 This hemp variety produces dense flowers that are rich in resin production.

-The terpene profile of Berry Blossom is an exotic blend sourced from Cherry Kandahar S1 and Chardonnay.
+The terpene profile of Berry Blossom is an exotic blend sourced from Cherry Kandahar S1 and Chadonnay.
 The flowers are extremely pungent with overtones of candied raspberries, acai berries, and cotton candy.

 Due to the popularity of Berry Blossom, investing in these seeds is a great move.
 When consumed, Berry Blossom flowers offer a relaxed mood and mellow feeling.
 Many fans enjoy consuming Berry Blossom before going to bed.